Author: Vanessa Ngan, Staff Writer, 2002.

 Reactions to formaldehyde depend on the type of exposure that has occurred.
 Formaldehyde is not only a sensitiser but also a potent primary irritant.
 Exposure to formaldehyde gas may cause burning sensations in the eye, nose and throat, skin rashes, tightness of the chest and wheezing, fatigue and headaches.
 These symptoms may be a result of a primary irritant effect or an allergic sensitisation to formaldehyde.

-In individuals who are highly sensitive, contact with minute amounts of formaldehyde or being in a room where a bottle of formaldehyde may have been open previously thus leaving residual gas, can cause dermatitis.
+In highly sensitive individuals, contact with minute amounts of formaldehyde, or being in a room where a bottle of formaldehyde may have been open previously thus leaving residual gas, can cause dermatitis.

-Formaldehyde allergy is diagnosed from the clinical history and by performing special allergy tests, i.e. patch tests.
+Formaldehyde allergy is diagnosed from the clinical history and by performing patch tests.

 The diagnosis of clothing dermatitis due to free formaldehyde can only be confirmed if the following standard criteria are fulfilled.
 In some cases, clothing dermatitis may not be a problem, even if the suspected fabric tests positive for free formaldehyde and an individual has a positive patch test reaction to 2% formalin.